-When a recycling facility is determining which vehicle to acquire, they consider:
+When a recycling facility is determining which vehicle to acquire, they consider inventory, input from sales staff and purchasing, common vehicles, and customer orders.

-- inventory.
-Some companies use hand-held devices that are used at auction to determine real-time inventory.

-- input from sales staff and purchasing.

-- common vehicles.

-- customer orders.

-Other considerations include:

-- the length of time a part has been at the recycling facility.
-If the part is not selling, more parts are not required. - data on what parts are more commonly damaged.

-- parts that are in high demand.
-In some situations, a vehicle purchase may be made based simply on a couple of highdemand parts. - OEM information, such as which parts are on backorder from the vehicle maker.
+Other considerations include the length of time a part has been at the recycling facility.
+If the part is not selling, more parts are not required.
+Recyclers also compile data on what parts are more commonly damaged and what parts are in high demand.
+In some situations, a vehicle purchase may be made based simply on a couple of high-demand parts.
+Vehicle acquisition is also based on OEM information, such as which parts are on backorder from the vehicle maker.
 A recycling facility may be able to fill the orders that the OEM cannot.

-Sources where vehicles are acquired include:

-- auctions.

-- vehicle makers.

-- catastrophe locations.

-- individual owners.

-- contracts with fleet companies or insurance companies.
+Sources where vehicles are acquired include auctions, vehicle makers, catastrophe locations, individual owners, and contracts with fleet companies or insurance companies.